Northern Clay Center Camps and Clay for Youth & Families

 About

-Northern Clay Center Camps and Clay for Youth & Families offers summer camps, a weekly Teen Boot Camp, one-day workshops for families, and wheel classes.
+Northern Clay Center Camps and Clay for Youth & Families offers summer camps, a weekly Teen Boot Camp, and one-day workshops for families focused on working with clay.
 Participants create cups, figures, and plates, often around themes such as potions, woodland creatures, and gifts.
-Each camp is led by a teaching artist, and on average one additional teaching assistant is present for each camp, in small, individualized class settings.
+Students make new work Monday through Thursday and spend Friday glazing, with completed projects available for pickup one week after the camp ends and discarded if left more than four weeks after the camp ends.

 • Ages: 6–18 years old

-• Price: Caregivers must provide supervision from noon to 1 pm for children registered in separate morning and afternoon camps or pay a $25.00 fee for Northern Clay Center to provide supervision during the lunch hour; a maximum of 50% of the tuition for any particular class or camp may be approved via scholarship; 100% of tuition (less a $25 processing fee) will be refunded if a parent or guardian drops or transfers a camp no later than 14 days before the first camp meeting; a $25 processing fee is charged if a student transfers from one camp to another; any purchases made through Northern Clay Center using Shop Pay Installments are non-refundable.
+• Price: Up to 50% of tuition for a class or camp may be covered by need-based partial scholarships; lunch supervision from noon to 1 pm costs $30 for children registered for both morning and afternoon camps during the same week; 100% of tuition (less a $25 processing fee) is refunded if a parent or guardian drops or transfers a camp at least 14 days before the first meeting; a $25 processing fee is charged for transfers between camps; purchases made using Shop Pay Installments are non-refundable

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.